-Throughout the process of implementing Connecticut's SEED model, in mutual agreement with their evaluators all teachers will identify professional learning needs that support their goal and objectives.
-The identified needs will serve as the foundation for ongoing conversations about the teacher's practice and impact on student outcomes.
-The professional learning opportunities identified for each teacher should be based on the individual strengths and needs that are identified through the evaluation process.
-The process may also reveal areas of common need among teachers, which can then be targeted with school-wide or district- wide professional learning opportunities.
+Throughout the process of implementing Connecticut's SEED model, in mutual agreement with their evaluators, all administrators will identify professional learning needs that support their goals and objectives.
+The professional learning opportunities identified for each administrator should be based on the individual strengths and needs that are identified through the evaluation process.
+The process may also reveal areas of common need among administrators, which can then be targeted with school-wide or district-wide professional learning opportunities.